jbowyers/chartinator/README.md

                 // Not supported on pie, geo, calendar charts
                 annotationConcat: 'domain - label: data',

-                // The chart height aspect ratio custom option
+                // The chart aspect ratio custom option - width/height
-                // Used to refactor the chart height relative to the width in RWD
+                // Used to calculate the chart dimensions relative to the width or height
-                // this is overridden if the Google Charts height option has a value
+                // this is overridden if the Google Chart's height and width options have values
+                // Suggested value: 1.25
                 // Default: false - not used
-                chartHeightRatio: 0.75,
+                chartAspectRatio: 1.25,

                 // Google Bar Chart Options
                 barChart: {